 7. Don’t give up

 Don’t give up on your child!
 Many times God will show you a way through the situation.
-Other times you may need to get help if you in over your head.
+Other times you may need to get help if you are in over your head.
 This may mean going to a counselor, friend, or pastor for some solid advice.

-These strategies have worked to help me with the deep pain and worry over my children.
+Worrying is a choice.
+If you want to break the habit, then start implementing these coping mechanisms.
 They are appropriate ways to get free from parental anxiety.
 I still use some of them even though my kids are now adults.
 I will never stop praying!